bayesianinstitute/FL_Mock/README.md

 ### Core Functions

-The project's core contains the main MqttCluster class that handles the MQTT cluster communication.
+The project's core contains the main MqttOPS class that handles the MQTT cluster communication.
 The core functionalities include:

 Creating and managing MQTT clients.
 Running the logic for the cluster.